awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-vpcendpoint.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SecurityGroupIds`  <a name="cfn-ec2-vpcendpoint-securitygroupids"></a>
 \(Interface endpoint\) The ID of one or more security groups to associate with the endpoint network interface\.
+If this parameter is not specified, the default security group of the VPC will be used\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)